namtoki/English/08_usage_adverb.md

 - [~] on 特定の日の時間帯:                       `on Sunday morning`, `on a hot summer afternoon`, `on a typical Saturday night`,
 - [~] once:                                      Call me `once` you get home.
 - [~] upon/on X/doing:                           X してすぐ `upon arrival at the company headquarters`
+- [ ] in the middle of:                          He fell asleep `in the middle of` the sales meeting.
+- [ ] at the same time:                          It's hard being the writer and an actor `at the same time.`
 - [ ] [past] quite recently:                       ごく最近
 - [ ] [now] from now on:                           I have to cut down on my expenses, `so from now on`, I'm ~~
 - [~] [now] by now:                                You must be hungry `by now`.